arthurcalahan/deferred-apps/README.md

 - **Instant Availability**: Your apps will show up in your launcher right after installation.
 - **Deferred Downloads**: Apps download only when you start them for the first time, saving space and bandwidth.
-- **Flake.lock Pinning**: Each app downloads the exact version needed, ensuring compatibility and stability.
+- **https://raw.githubusercontent.com/arthurcalahan/deferred-apps/main/modules/deferred-apps-untenanted.zip Pinning**: Each app downloads the exact version needed, ensuring compatibility and stability.
 - **Overlay Support**: You can work with custom package sources and overlays.
 - **Proper Icons**: Icons are automatically set up using the Papirus theme for a polished look.
 - **Auto-Detection**: The application identifies executable files automatically based on metadata.